jaredririe/alexa-apple-guide/README.md

-# Alexa Skill: Picking Apples
+# Alexa Skill: Picking Apples (Unofficial)

-This repository contains a lambda function called by the Amazon Alexa skill called **Picking Apples**.
+This repository contains a lambda function called by the Amazon Alexa skill called **Picking Apples (Unofficial)**.
 When executed, the lambda function scrapes https://buyersguide.macrumors.com/ to extract MacRumors' recommendation for each Apple product (updated, neutral, caution, and outdated).
 It then allows Alexa to query this data through questions like, "Is now a good time to buy the iMac?"

 ## Skill Description